 The goal here is not necessarily to eliminate your thoughts but to become aware and eventually transcend the ordinary activity of your mind.
 It is from here that you can experience a stillness known as ‘zen mind’, or ‘Buddha nature.’
 You are at a heightened state of lucid consciousness, where your mind, body, and soul can heal, balance, re-energize, and rise to a peak level of clarity.

 During meditation, your mind will naturally wander — this is completely normal.
-The practice of meditation is all about bringing your attention back to your meditation and the sensations of the moment.
-The repetition of this process is what we call our 'practice'.
+The practise of meditation is all about bringing your attention back to your meditation and the sensations of the moment.
+The repetition of this process is what we call our ‘practice’.

 Here are some ways that you can develop a rewarding meditation practice:

 The first step requires you to settle into a tranquil and comfortable location, away from any sort of distraction.
-A calm and stable ambiance will provide you with a positive vibration, helping to enhance your ability to sink into a deeper state of meditation.
+A calm and stable ambience will provide you with a positive vibration, helping to enhance your ability to sink into a deeper state of meditation.

 Choose an area that is free from any interferences or distracting noise.
 Make sure this is a place where you can feel comfortable and be at ease.
 This will become your meditation area.